Happy new year! Yes, I know January has passed and the festivities seem like a distant memory, but c’mon, the year is

 If you’re looking for an idea, one of the best resolutions you can make is to get organized, which can have a knock-on effect in respect of advantages in other areas of your life.
 Learn more about life insurance Cambridge ma

 Not sweating the small stuff is a good way to help have a more relaxed life, and clearing out the junk that you don’t need can be similarly beneficial – even if it is just the small stuff.
 When was the last time you had a good look through your purse or wallet?
 They often become home to a range of odds and ends that don’t have a home elsewhere, which can lead to you carry around a bunch of things you don’t actually need.

 Take the time to clear out your purse or wallet and remove all the old receipts, lists, notes, and any other unnecessary bits and pieces that have found their way in there.
 You may even find some receipts that you should have submitted with your tax return.

 Similarly, check whether you have retained any credit, debit, or loyalty cards that have expired or which you no longer use.
 Securely destroy any plastic that you no longer use to avoid the risk of fraud taking place should it get into the wrong hands.

-Though these steps may see trivial, they are a great first step to getting organized and helps free up space for more important things.
+Though these steps may seem trivial, they are a great first step to getting organized and helps free up space for more important things.

 What about your mobile?
 Do you regularly review your contact list to see how many numbers you’ve stored that you do not use?
 Get rid of the dead weight.
 Do the same with any unused apps, photos, notes, e-books, and/or podcasts.